jayverhoef/POP/README.md

 #### <sup>a</sup>NOAA Fisheries (NMFS) Alaska Fisheries Science Center, Marine Mammal Laboratory, Seattle, WA
 #### <sup>b</sup>Department of Statistics, St. Lawrence University, Canton, NY

 As a scientific work, and in keeping with common scientific practicies, I kindly request that you cite my research project and applicable publications if you use my work(s) or data in your publications or presentations.
 Additionally, I strongly encourage and welcome collaboration to promote use of these data in the proper context and scope.
-The publication is currently submitted:
+The publication is currently accepted for publication in <em>Methods in Ecology and Evolution</em>:

 #### Ver Hoef, J.M., Johnson, D., Angliss, R., and Higham, M. 2021.
 Species Density Models from Opportunistic Citizen Science Data.
-In submission.
+In press, <em>Methods in Ecology and Evolution</em>.

 Abstract